 In most cases, your loved one agrees to treatment.
 In order to ensure immediate follow-through, there should already be a place in detox open for them.
 At the same time, therapists meet the patient and tailor a care protocol for their needs.
 Motivational enhancement therapy is almost always at the top of the list of modalities.
 It encourages your loved one to take ownership of achieving sobriety and make it a primary life goal.
 After staging an intervention, attendees may waver after the initial meeting.
 This therapy is essential to long-term success.
 For example, other modalities include:

 - Group and individual therapy

-Stepping Down Care After Staging an Intervention and Inpatient Rehab
+Stepping Down Care After Staging an Intervention and Day-Night Rehab

-After an intervention, almost all patients enter a residential care program for drug and alcohol rehab services.
-Specifically, by living at the facility’s housing, there’s around-the-clock supervision.
+After an intervention, many patients enter residential care at a partner facility or a day-night program for drug and alcohol rehab services.
+By living in the facility’s housing, there’s around-the-clock supervision.
 This step is necessary to prevent relapse.
 Moreover, it ensures that your loved one is safe.

-After the individual graduates from the program, he or she will have many new life and coping skills.
-However, remember that sobriety is a lifestyle and not a destination.
+After the individual graduates from the program, they will have developed many new life skills and coping mechanisms.
+However, remember that sobriety is a lifelong journey and not a destination.
 Therefore, many patients choose to step down their care to an outpatient program.
 It keeps them in close contact with their therapists after staging an intervention.

-Similarly, they continue to attend sessions.
-That said, they’re moving back home and reintegrating into society.
-Therefore, if they run into problems, they can immediately connect with their counselors.
+Similarly, they can continue to attend therapy sessions.
+That said, they’re moving back home and reintegrating into society, and if they run into problems, they can immediately connect with their counselors.
 It’s an excellent safety net for those who recently reclaimed their sobriety.

-If you’re thinking of staging an intervention, BoardPrep Recovery Center wants to help.
-Call 866.796.4720 today to find out how we can assist.
+If you’re thinking of staging an intervention, BoardPrep Recovery Center® wants to help.
+Call 866.796.4720, or contact us online today to find out how we can assist.